raquelsilva/pytie/README.md

 **Development:**
-If you want to help building this project, please follow the link to the GitLab page and send a request to be a member of the project.
-Issues are also managed by the GitLab page.
+If you want to help building this project, please follow the link to the GitHub page and send a request to be a member of the project.
+Issues are also managed by the GitHub page.
 It is not needed to be a member to open an issue.

 [Open an issue using this link](https://github.com/raquelsilva/pytie/issues)